AdobeDocs/experience-manager-cloud-service.en/help/move-to-cloud-service/content-transfer-tool/using-content-transfer-tool.md

    1. **Access Token**: Enter the access token.

       >[!NOTE]
-      >You can retrieve the access token from the author instance by navigating to `/libs/granite/migration/token.json`.
-The access token is retrieved from the Cloud Service author instance.
+      >You can retrieve the access token by using the **Open access token** button.
+You need to ensure that you belong to the AEM administrators group in the target Cloud Service instance.

    1. **Parameters**: Select the following parameters to create the migration set:

       1. **Include Version**: Select as required.

       1. **Paths to be included**: Use path browser to select paths which need to be migrated.
+Path picker accepts input by typing or by selection.

          >[!IMPORTANT]
          >Following paths are restricted while creating a migration set: